filecoin-project/specs/content/docs/impl/network_interface.md

 All this to create a local view of for that node most useful connections to the network.
 The reputation may be stored permanently and be available between restarts - thus providing a neat bootstrap start list, too.

-{{% todo %}} Move the following to a different section, and expand on rationale for handshake message format

 ## Hello Handshake